donmccaughey/C-evo-x/README.md

  - `Project\`: Delphi code for the game; part of the [C-evo 1.2.0 source][33].
  - `Resources\`: external graphic, sound and text configuration files used by the game; installed with [C-evo 1.2.0][32].
+ - `StdAI\`: source for the standard AI, `StdAI.dll`, that ships with C-evo 1.2.0; obtained directly from Steffen.
  - `docs\`: source for the [C-evo-x Docs][35] site.
  - `scripts\`: scripts used by the `Makefile` build.